LandiMi2/Msc_Bioinformatics_Project/Report.md

 (upload hit, mishit and unassigned barplots)

-**Modifying reference germline J gene**

-Bovine utilizes only two J gene, IGHJ1-6, and IGHJ2-4.
-We went ahead and modified reference germline J genes to have only these two genes and simulated a diverse antibody repertoire.
-Although, bovine J gene usage is not 50-50%.
-We went ahead with the comparison analysis.
-Still, IgSimulator can be tricked to have different proportions of the J gene as IGHV2-4 is utilized more than IGHJ1-6.

-Comparison analysis showed MiXCR to have a 100% predicted accuracy for J gene calls from 85%.
-Igblast and IMGT had a 9% increase in predicted accuracy for J genes call.
-Interestingly, IgBlast had reduced unassigned D and J gene calls.
-Reduced unassigned J gene of 4% from 27%.
-IMGT had the same percentages for unassigned D and J gene calls.
+After adding the above-mentioned parameters on the MiXCR alignment step and now we have full alignment.
+We went ahead and did another comparison to justify why we were getting 35% discarded sequences on default MiXCR align command.
+We see a reduced J gene call predicted percentage for MiXCR (Fig7) and this is as a result of unassigned J and D gene calls for MiXCR after adding the parameter (Fig8).
+No change of V gene predicated accuracy.

-(Upload graphs)
+(upload graphs)

 **Step 4 : Distribution of genes by the three annotation tools using modified germline J gene**